 - ProQuest Legislative Insight — compiled federal legislative histories containing digital full-text versions of bills, Congressional Record debates, committee hearings, and reports for enacted U.S. Public Laws (1929 to present).
 Committee prints, CRS reports, and miscellaneous congressional publications are provided as background material.
 Presidential signing statements are also included.

-- THOMAS — bills and public laws in pdf (THOMAS.gov will be replaced by Congress.gov by the end of 2014.)
+- THOMAS — bills and public laws in pdf (THOMAS.gov eventually will be replaced by Congress.gov.)

 - Westlaw — unofficial federal cases in pdf